WayneJeYang/_Projects/README.md

 2. Gaining insight on Global Social Survey Data.
 Hypothesis testing using chi-square independence test with statsr library
 3. Producing linear regression models that predict the success of different films based on predictor variables with statsr library

-Note - Data and Project requirements are from Coursera (MOOC) Statistics with R specialisation